threatexpress/domainhunter/README.md

 ## Changes

+- 18 May 2018
+    + Add --alexa switch to control Alexa ranked site filtering

 - 16 May 2018
     + Update queries to increase probability of quickly finding a domain available for instant purchase.
 Previously, many reported domains had an "In Auction" or "Make an Offer" status.
 New criteria: .com|.net|.org + Alexa Ranked + Available for Purchase
     + Improved logic to filter out uncategorized and some potentially undesirable domain categorizations in the final text table and HTML output